Menu

 Tiger’s Nest (Paro Taktsang)

 It is the most sacred site in Bhutan that is amazingly beautiful.
-As it hangs on a side of a cliff 900 m above Paro Valley, a hike for about 2 hours will take you to this place.
+As it hangs on the side of a cliff 900 m above Paro Valley, a hike of about 2 hours will take you to this place.
 From here, you’ll get the best view of Paro.
-This hike is the ultimate goal of any tourists going to Bhutan.
+This hike is the ultimate goal of any tourist going to Bhutan.
 There is a cafeteria serving delicious Bhutanese food.
 Most people stop by it for lunch.
 There is a viewpoint on the way from where people love to picture the iconic Paro Taktsang.
-It is believed that Guru Rinpoche flew on the back of a tigress and meditated here for three years, three months, three weeks, three days and three hours.
+It is believed that Guru Rinpoche flew on the back of a tigress and meditated here for three years, three months, three weeks, three days, and three hours.
 However, Tiger’s Nest has the perfect blend of religious and natural significance.

 Glorious history and unique culture

-Bhutan is one of the few countries which have been independent throughout their history; never conquered, occupied or governed by an outside power.
+Bhutan is one of the few countries that have been independent throughout their history; never conquered, occupied, or governed by an outside power.
 Bhutan has continuously and successfully defended its sovereignty.
-In 747, a Buddhist saint, Padmasambhava came to a location (Paro Taktsang) on the back of a tigress and meditated to subdue a demon.
-After coming out, he was seen in 8 forms.
+In 747, a Buddhist saint, Padmasambhava, came to a location (Paro Taktsang) on the back of a tigress and meditated to subdue a demon.
+After coming out, people saw him in 8 forms.
 He then introduced Buddhism to Bhutan.
-Tibet has a high influence on Bhutan which is why the national religion is also shaped by it.
+Tibet has a strong influence on Bhutan, which is why it also shapes the national religion.
 Thus, Bhutan has a rich and lasting cultural heritage that dates back thousands of years.

 Tshechus

-Tshechus are the Bhutanese festivals held in major dzongs of all Dzongkhag (Districts).
-This is the best chance to get a deep insight of Bhutanese culture.
+Tshechus are Bhutanese festivals held in the major dzongs of all dzongkhags (districts).
+This is the best chance to gain a deep insight into Bhutanese culture.
 Almost all Tshechus are dedicated to Guru Rinpoche.
 Festivals include mask dances performed by monks and laymen.
 It is also a social gathering of people from far and near dressed at their finest.
-The tshechus pack up by unfolding world’s largest religious thangka scroll, Thongdrel featuring all 8 manifestations of Guru Padmasambhava which is believed to wash away sins and misfortune of those who witness.
-The Thongdrel is rolled up before the first ray of sun strikes it.
-Various tshechus around Bhutan are Paro Tshechu at Paro, Thimphu Tshechu at Thimphu, Punakha Tshechu at Punakha, Wangdue Tshechu at Wangdue Phodrang, Jakar Tshechu at Bumthang and so on.
+The tshechus pack up by unfolding the world’s largest religious thangka scroll, Thongdrel, featuring all 8 manifestations of Guru Padmasambhava, which is believed to wash away the sins and misfortune of those who witness.
+The Thongdrel is rolled up before the first ray of the sun strikes it.
+Various tshechus are held around Bhutan, including Paro Tshechu in Paro, Thimphu Tshechu in Thimphu, Punakha Tshechu in Punakha, Wangdue Tshechu in Wangdue Phodrang, and Jakar Tshechu in Bumthang.

 Dzongs